CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 As we saw in all above use-cases, to create active/active and redundent layer 2 connectivity for the ESXi hypervisors, we use our MLAG protocol.
 The below Cumulus Linux switches configuration required for for any N-VDS uplink profile (active/active or active/standby).

 Cumulus Linux MLAG configuration is done by a single command.
-It automatically creates the ISL (Inter Switch Link) bond, and configure all MLAG realted configuiration (bridge, sys-mac, peer-priority, etc.)
+It automatically creates the ISL (Inter Switch Link) bond, and configure all MLAG related configuration (bridge, sys-mac, peer-priority, etc.)

 {{< tabs "TABID123013 ">}}
 {{< tab "leaf01 ">}}